ShogunPanda-archive/date-fns-strftime/README.md

 https://github.com/ShogunPanda/date-fns-strftime

+## END OF DEVELOPMENT NOTICE

+# This module has been discontinued.

 ## Introduction

 date-fns provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates in a browser & Node.js.